Housing Affordability for Renters

 How is the region performing?

-For renters in the Mid-Hudson Valley, 36% of income went toward rent in 2010-14, larger than the national figure of 33% and the statewide (excluding NYC) figure of 30%.
-All three counties in the region had proportions that exceed the federal guideline for affordability, with Dutchess at 34%, and Ulster and Orange at 38%.
-The percent of household income going to rent rose 6 points from 2000 to 2005-09, and another 3 points from 2005-09 to 2010-14.
+For renters in the Mid-Hudson Valley, 37% of their income went toward rent in 2011-15, greater than the national figure of 33% and the statewide (excluding NYC) figure of 32%.
+All three counties in the region had proportions that exceed the federal guideline for affordability, with Dutchess at 35%, Orange at 38% and Ulster at 39%.
+In the region, the percent of household income going to rent rose 6 points from 2000 to 2006-10, and another 4 points from 2006-10 to 2011-15.
 Rates also rose steadily in each of the counties during those periods.

 Notes about the data